Drag racing: Australia

-In 2021 Heathcote Park Raceway in Victoria was sold to new ownership and has since been sanctioned by IHRA for small regional events.

 Europe

 Drag racing was imported to Europe by American NATO troops during the Cold War.
-Races were held in West Germany beginning in the 1960s at the airbases at Ramstein and Sembach and in the UK at various airstrips and racing circuits before the opening of Europe's first permanent drag strip at Santa Pod Raceway in 1966.
+In the UK, drag racers used various airstrips and racing circuits before the opening of Europe's first permanent drag strip at Santa Pod Raceway in 1966.
+First drag races in West Germany were held beginning in the 1960s at the US Forces facilities at Ramstein Air Base and nearby Sembach Kaserne, but it was at the Hanau Army Airfield in Erlensee where officers supported drag racing and the Hanau Auto Racing Association (HARA) founded in 1968 with leading figure Jerry W. Lackey (†2023) that was leading German drag racing for decades, and in 1986 started dragracing on the Hockenheimring.
+In the first years, the start finish straight was used form 1/8 Racing, but in 1989 the first Quartermile was built, running into the forest section.
+After the fall of the Berlin Wall, in the 1990s some former Soviet and NVA airfields in former GDR were used for dragracing events.

 The FIA organises a Europe-wide four wheeled championship for the Top Fuel, Top Methanol Dragster, Top Methanol Funny Car, Pro Modified and Pro Stock classes.
 FIM Europe organises a similar championship for bike classes.
 In addition, championships are run for sportsman classes in many countries throughout Europe by the various national motorsport governing bodies.

+One of the greatest tournament is the yearly NitrolympiX on the Hockenheimring racetrack, the only major Drag racing even in continental Europe.
+Apart from Santa Pod in the UK, other FIA/FIM round are or were held in Scandinavia, in place like Gardermoen (Norway), Tierp Arena (Sweden), or Alastaro Circuit (Finland).

 New Zealand

 Drag racing in New Zealand started in the 1960s.
 The New Zealand Hot Rod Association (NZHRA) sanctioned what is believed to have been the first drag meeting at an open cut coal mine at Kopuku, south of Auckland, sometime in 1966.
 In 1973, the first and only purpose built drag strip opened in Meremere by the Pukekohe Hot Rod Club.
 In April 1993 the governance of drag racing was separated from the NZHRA and the New Zealand Drag Racing Association (NZDRA) was formed.
 In 2014, New Zealand's second purpose built drag strip – Masterton Motorplex – opened.

 The first New Zealand Drag Racing Nationals was held in the 1966/67 season at Kopuku, near Auckland.